vatpac-technology/sops/docs/terminal/williamtown.md

 </figure>

 !!! note
-    It is the responsibility of the WLM TCU controller to negotiate any airspace releases with ARL(All).
+    It is the responsibility of the WLM TCU controller(s) to negotiate any airspace releases with ARL(All).

 ### ADC
 When WLM ADC is online, they own the airspace within the WLM MIL CTR A (`SFC`-`A050`).
 This may be amended/released as required between WLM ADC and WLM TCU.